 *A qualifying associate’s degree must be either of the following: Nutritional Science, Nutrition Education, or Dietetics; OR, Food Service Management, Institutional Food Service Management, or Hotel and Restaurant Management, including at least three credit hours in nutrition.

 **Examples of non-qualifying work experience: Food service worker; wait or catering staff; fast food or short order cook; chef, sous-chef, or other restaurant kitchen staff; food demonstrator/sales; grocery store clerk/cashier; butcher; dietary aide; marketing associate; personal trainer; food production; fitness coach; and home health aide.

-This will be a contingent permanent or non-permanent provisional appointment.
+The following will be a permanent or non-permanent provisional appointment: OHE-813/60253.
+OHE-811/60233 and OHE-816/60235 will be contingent permanent or non-permanent provisional appointments.
+Provisional candidates must take the examination for Food Programs Evaluation Specialist 1 when it is next offered and must be reachable on the resulting eligible list to maintain employment.
 Promotions and transfers may change appointees’ negotiating unit.
 Candidates should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
-Verification of degree will be required at the time of interview for all candidates.
-This position will require frequent overnight travel 50 percent of the time.
+Verification of degree and work experience will be required at the time of interview for all candidates.
+This position will require frequent overnight travel (50% of assignment).